flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 Perform the following:

 - F-PLN (SID, TRANS) - `Revise or Check`
-    - Check to ensure that your ATC clearance agrees with your flight plan if you are departing using NAV mode.
+    - Check to ensure that the ATC clearance agrees with the flight plan if we are departing using NAV mode.
 - INITIAL CLIMB SPEED AND SPEED LIMIT - `Modify or Check`
 - CLEARED ALTITUDE ON FCU - `Set`
 - HDG ON FCU - `If Required, Preset`
-    - If ATC requires you to fly a heading after takeoff preset the heading on the FCU.
+    - If ATC requires a specific heading after takeoff, preset the heading on the FCU.
 NAV mode will be disarmed and RWY TRK mode will keep the aircraft on the runway track.

-This is your FCU (more details are provided in the [Take off, Climb, and Cruise Guide](takeoff-climb-cruise.md)):
+This is the FCU (more details are provided in the [Take off, Climb, and Cruise Guide](takeoff-climb-cruise.md)):
 ![FCU image](../assets/beginner-guide/takeoff-climb-cruise/FCU.png)

 - BOTH FD (*flight directors*) - `Check on`